-L1 is ferrite bead, which i get from the old motherboard (you can find this beads around USB ports).
+L1 is a ferrite bead, which I get from the old motherboard (you can find these beads around USB ports).
 This part is needed to reduce EMI noise from the FT232R and associated circuitry being radiated down the USB cable to the USB host.

-Resistor R3 and R4 is are matching elements and can improve stability when long USB cable is used.
+Resistor R3 and R4 are are matching elements and can improve stability when the long USB cable is used.

-Mount IO lines also contains protection elements: R1, R2 resistors and two zener diodes.
-This circuit can protect from the possible voltage surges due to inductance of the wires.
-This allows to use a quite long wire between adapter and mount.
+Mount IO lines also contain protection elements: R1, R2 resistors, and two zener diodes.
+This circuit can protect from the possible voltage surges due to the inductance of the wires.
+This allows using a quite long wire between the adapter and mount.

-All elements are mounted on compact two-sided board.
+All elements are mounted on a compact two-sided board.

-Mount part is connected using 8p8c (Ethernet) socket.
-This connection is used because most of the mounts has a similar socket so you can use a regular Ethernet patch cord with any convenient length.
+The Mount part is connected using an 8p8c (Ethernet) socket.
+This connection is used because most of the mounts have a similar socket so you can use a regular Ethernet patch cord with any convenient length.

 …most of the mounts, except Skywatcher EQ6.

-This mount uses DB9 (well known as a “com port”) connector and maybe a little confusing, but this is TTL UART.
+This mount uses a DB9 (well known as a “comport”) connector and maybe a little confusing, but this is TTL UART.
 I don’t know why Sky-Watcher did this.

-To connect this mount you need to build special cable with schematic below.
+To connect this mount you need to build a special cable with the schematic below.